Welcome to GFWC-Battle Ground

 Why is the Ladybug Bazaar so popular?

-With 191 spaces in two gyms and a open loft in the West Gym there is room for a wide variety of merchandise and still maintain wide aisles for ease of shopping!
+With 189 spaces in two gyms and an open loft in the West Gym there is room for a wide variety of creations and still maintain wide aisles for ease of shopping!
 All wares are handcrafted by local artisans!
 Commercial booths are not allowed!
-There is a place to relax and have a snack or two!
-For years the Ladybug Bazaar has been a social event, a place to meet old friends!
+In the foyer of the gym complex is a place for shoppers to sit down, relax and have a snack or two!
+Since 1967, the Ladybug Bazaar has been a social event providing a time and place to meet old friends!
 Guys enjoy the bazaar too!

 Questions, Questions, Questions